Académica de Coimbra (football): History

 Académica de Coimbra won the 1938–39 Taça de Portugal, the inaugural staging of the competition; they defeated S.L.
 Benfica 4–3 in the final.
 In 1966–67, the club finished as Primeira Liga runners-up to Benfica (best-ever finish), and lost the cup final 3–2 after extra time to Vitória de Setúbal.
 Two years later, a cup-final defeat to Benfica meant that the team competed in Europe for the first time, entering the 1969–70 Cup Winners' Cup and losing in the quarter-finals to eventual champions Manchester City via a single extra-time goal.

 Académica de Coimbra moved frequently between the top two divisions in the years that followed.
 Under João Alves, they ended a three-year exile by winning promotion in 2001–02 as runners-up to Moreirense FC.
 Following a decade of almost exclusively bottom-half finishes, the team won its first silverware in 73 years when they took the cup in 2012, Marinho scoring the only goal after four minutes against Sporting CP.
 This allowed them entry into the group stage of the UEFA Europa League – a first European campaign in 30 years.
 Eliminated in third place in the group, they managed one win, 2–0 at home to holders Atlético Madrid with a brace from Wilson Eduardo.

-A fourteen-year spell in the top division ended for Académica de Coimbra in 2015–16, when they finished in last place.
+A 14-year spell in the top division ended for Académica de Coimbra in 2015–16, when they finished in last place.

+On 4 November 2017, in honour of their 130th birthday, they joined the Club of Pioneers, a worldwide network of the oldest continuing football clubs from each country in the world, originally founded by Sheffield FC.

 After the 2021-22 Liga Portugal 2 season, the club was relegated for the first time to the third tier of the Portuguese football pyramid.

+The Associação Académica de Coimbra - Organismo Autónomo de Futebol filed for insolvency in September 2022.
+The club had overdue debts of more than 5.6 million euros, of which 1.9 million euros to the state, and had 3.1 million euros in defaults with suppliers and service providers.
+By June 2023, an intricate creative accounting process had been initiated by Académica de Coimbra O.A.F.'s administration board to allow its emergence from bankruptcy avoiding the extinction of the football club.

 Grounds

-Their home ground is the Estádio Cidade de Coimbra, which has a capacity of 29,622.
+The home ground it uses is the Estádio Cidade de Coimbra which has a capacity of 29,622 and belongs to the municipality's local government authority.